jkarlin929/moon_app/project_worksheet.md

 ## Issues and Resolutions
 The API returns a BLOB, when retrieving the image using axios.
 Currently, using the ability to create and edit the image url, linking it to the proper image from the API.

+When adding other info for the moon phase I encountered several errors and decided on a different route, to add other images by creating a body table with all the planetary bodies to choose from.

+When trying to create a new image with multiple images to choose from I received this error: "code": "22P02".
+The documentation is psql says it is an INVALID TEXT REPRESENTATION error.